kdrendel99/Pizza-Parlor/README.md

 # _{Pizza Parlor}_

-#### _{Ciao!
+#### _Ciao!
 Welcome to my online pizza parlor template.
-I used object orientation to build a makeshift pizza ordering application that adjusts the total cost according to how many toppings and extras the user has selected.}_
+I used object orientation to build a makeshift pizza ordering application that adjusts the total cost according to how many toppings and extras the user has selected._

 #### By _**Karlson Drendel**_